python/cpython/Doc/reference/datamodel.rst

       pair: class; instance
       pair: class instance; attribute

    A class instance is created by calling a class object (see above).
 A class instance has a namespace implemented as a dictionary which is the first place in which attribute references are searched.
 When an attribute is not found there, and the instance's class has an attribute by that name, the search continues with the class attributes.
-If a class attribute is found that is a user-defined function object or an unbound user-defined method object whose associated class is the class (call it :class:`C`) of the instance for which the attribute reference was initiated or one of its bases, it is transformed into a bound user-defined method object whose :attr:`im_class` attribute is :class:`C` and whose :attr:`__self__` attribute is the instance.
-Static method and class method objects are also transformed, as if they had been retrieved from class :class:`C`; see above under "Classes".
+If a class attribute is found that is a user-defined function object, it is transformed into an instance method object whose :attr:`__self__` attribute is the instance.
+Static method and class method objects are also transformed; see above under "Classes".
 See section :ref:`descriptors` for another way in which attributes of a class retrieved via its instances may differ from the objects actually stored in the class's :attr:`__dict__`.
 If no class attribute is found, and the object's class has a :meth:`__getattr__` method, that is called to satisfy the lookup.

    .. index:: triple: class instance; attribute; assignment